Osamah-ElRadaideh/datasets/README.md

 # datasets
-A repositories with all the JSON files that are used in the models, will be updated regularly, below are where the datasets can be downloaded from.
+A repository with all the JSON files that are used in the models, will be updated regularly, below are where the datasets can be downloaded from.

 AHE: https://www.kaggle.com/datasets/ikobzev/architectural-heritage-elements-image64-dataset